 When an employee files a sexual harassment claim, it can truly bring out the worst in some employers.
 The response behavior can range from not responding at all, conducting a half-hearted investigation or flat-out denying the allegations and refusing to recognize them.

 Though such situations can be extremely frustrating for victims of workplace sexual harassment, it’s important to know the right steps to take before giving up.
-Most importantly, contact an experienced attorney to help navigate the process, and get the justice you deserve.
+Most importantly, contact an experienced sexual harassment attorney to help navigate the process, and get the justice you deserve.